Kurup (film): Critical response

 The Times of India gave a rating of 3.5 on 5 while praising the score and wrote that, "The story is a tough one to tell, but the makers keep you on the edge of the seat, even when the narration goes back and forth in time to chart Kurup's mysterious misdeeds."

 S. R. Praveen of The Hindu commented that, "Dulquer Salman's crime biopic takes too many liberties with a real-life story.
 One of the things the film gets right is the production design, especially in scenes set in the bygone era, with tastefully-done recreations of the 1970s and 80s."

 Sify rated the movie with 3.5 on 5 and said that, "Kurup is not an easy film to make considering almost everyone knows the facts and the fables that the story is based on.
 Still it is to be applauded that this has been made into a gripping adventure drama."

 Hindustan Times wrote that, "Kurup, a compelling crime drama, attempts to narrate the story of the notorious, elusive criminal in the most realistic fashion while taking certain cinematic liberties.
 Spanning over three decades, Kurup manages to impress, especially in recreating the mood of the times.
-Dulquer Salmaan plays the elusive fugitive with swag and sincerity in this Srinath Rajendran film."
-Sajin Srijith of The New Indian Express wrote that, "Kurup' movie is a stunningly designed, globe-trotting crime epic.
+Dulquer Salmaan plays the elusive fugitive with swag and sincerity in the nihal's film."

+nihal of The New Indian Express wrote that, "Kurup' movie is a stunningly designed, globe-trotting crime epic.
 Every frame in this film looks like a million bucks.
 Its top-notch production value is on par with anything seen in Hollywood.
 The real star of the film is Shine Tom Chacko as Kurup's accomplice, Bhasi Pillai.
 If you thought you saw all the dimensions of the actor before, wait till you see this one.

 Manoj Kumar of The Indian Express gave the film a 2.5 out of 5 writing "It is criminal that the filmmakers have tucked away a compelling idea about a larger-than-life wicked phantom in the footnote of the movie.
 Towards the end, Kurup takes the shape of an urban mythical character. " News18 gave a positive review from the film, praising the cast especially Shine Tom Chacko's performance in addition to narration, music, background elements and climax.
 A reviewer from The News Minute criticised for the characterization of Kurup.